geospace-code/h5fortran/Examples.md

 Currently, data is written contiguous or compact if not compressed and is only chunked if compression is used.

-## check if a variable exists
+## check if a dataset exists

-the logical method %exist() checks if a dataset (variable) exists in the opened HDF5 file.
+the logical method %exist() checks if a dataset exists in the opened HDF5 file.

 ```fortran
 exists = h5f%exist("/A")